Law of obligations: History

 The word originally derives from the Latin "obligare" which comes from the root "lig" which suggests being bound, as one is to God for instance in "re-ligio".
 This term first appears in Plautus' play Truculentus at line 214.

 Obligations did not originally form part of Roman Law, which mostly concerned issues of succession, property, and family relationships.
 It developed as a solution to a gap in the system, when one party committed a wrong against another party.
 These situations were originally governed by a basic customary law of revenge.
-This undesirable situation eventually developed into a system of liability where people were at first encouraged and then essentially forced to accept monetary compensation from the wrongdoer or their family instead of seeking vengeance.
-This signaled an important shift in the law away from vengeance and towards compensation.
+This undesirable situation eventually evolved into a system of liability in which people were initially encouraged and later essentially compelled to accept monetary compensation from the wrongdoer or their family instead of seeking vengeance.
+This marked an important shift in the law from vengeance toward compensation.
 The state supported this effort by standardizing amounts for certain wrongs.
 Thus the earliest form of Obligation law derives out of what we would today call Delict.

-However, it is important to note that liability in this form did not yet include the idea that the debtor "owed" monetary compensation to the creditor, it was merely a means of avoiding punishment.
+However, liability in this form did not yet include the idea that the debtor "owed" monetary compensation to the creditor, it was merely a means of avoiding punishment.
 If the debtor or his family didn't have the means to pay then the old rules still applied as outlined in the Twelve Tables, specifically Table III.
 This section, despite how harsh it may appear to us, was originally developed as a means to protect debtors from the excessive abuses of creditors.